-Anyone who has served in the military has heard the speech during at least on safety brief “Rings are dangerous”.
-Sure, if you work in admin the chances of your ring getting caught in a keyboard are slim.
-But for those tankers, sailors, and aviators out there the threat is real.
-Wearing a wedding ring can cause you to lose a finger.
-But not wearing your wedding band can cause you to lose something just as important – the ability to sleep anywhere but the dog house.
+Anyone who has served in the military has heard the speech during at least one safety brief: “Rings are dangerous.”
+Sure, if you work in admin, the chances of your ring getting caught in a keyboard are slim.
+But for tankers, sailors, aviators, beat cops, and anyone else out there working with their hands, the threat is real.
+Wearing a wedding ring can cause serious injury, including the loss of a finger (just ask Jimmy Fallon).
+But not wearing your wedding band can cause you to lose something just as important – the ability to sleep anywhere but the doghouse.

-The answer- silicone rings.
-You’ve all seen them for sale, on the internet and even on your buddy’s finger.
+The answer to this safety hazard?
+Silicone rings.
+You’ve seen them for sale and maybe even on your buddy’s finger.
 But are they as good as everyone claims they are, or is it akin to wrapping electrical tape around your finger?
-A solution I have seen more than one grunt try.
+(A solution I have seen more than one grunt try!)

-Since day one of boot camp I had heard the warnings about how dangerous rings could be.
-Of course, as a 17-year-old recruit, it didn’t matter much, I wasn’t a big ring wearer anyway.
-Even after I got married wear the ring was limited to special occasions – my wife understood as she served as well.
+Since day one of boot camp, I had heard the warnings about how dangerous rings could be.
+Of course, as a 17-year-old recruit, it didn’t matter much; I wasn’t a big ring wearer anyway.
+Even after I got married, wearing the ring was limited to special occasions – my wife understood as she served as well.
 It usually sat in a jewelry box, only to come out for date night or vacation.

 QALO is the original silicone ring maker.
-They use a medical grade silicone known as Q2X material.
-This allows the rings to be more than a large “O” ring on your finger.• 10 times more resistant to gasoline, oil or solve nets than the competition.
+They use a medical-grade silicone known as Q2X material.
+This allows the rings to be more than a large “O” ring on your finger.
+Some other features of QALO rings:

-• 10 times more resistant to gasoline, oil or solve nets than the competition.
+• 10 times more resistant to gasoline, oil or solvents than the competition

-As you would expect the ring is very light weight and does not seem like much.
-I honestly thought it would never hold up to day to day activities, never mind banging and tugging it is expected to withstand.
+As you would expect, the ring is very lightweight and does not seem like much.
+I honestly thought it would never hold up to day to day activities, never mind the banging and tugging it is expected to withstand.
 But I was wrong.
-The Q2X material is very durable and the added flexibility, meant to allow it to release if snagged, makes it very comfortable.
+The Q2X material is very durable, and the added flexibility, meant to allow it to release if snagged, makes it very comfortable.
 Plus, the flat, wide design and step-down edge make it look like a real ring.

-Working on my daughter’s car – if there is a time when a ring will be lost, damaged or snagged it is when working on today’s cars.
-Confined spaces with lots of sharp, hidden edges and grease, oil and lubricants mean wearing a normal ring is a definite no no. The QALO performed perfectly.
+- Working on my daughter’s car – if there is a time when a ring will be lost, damaged or snagged, it is when working on today’s cars.
+Confined spaces with lots of sharp, hidden edges, and the usual grease, oil and lubricants mean wearing a normal ring is a definite no-no. The QALO performed perfectly.
 I never actually experienced a snag, but a few close calls did pop up and the ring never left me hanging.
-At the end of the day I still had my QALO ring, all my fingers and with a little bit of soap and water, both were good as new.
+At the end of the day, I still had my QALO ring, all of my fingers, and with a little bit of soap and water, both were good as new.

-Hot and Cold – not wanting to wait for the seasons to change I decided to improvise, I put the ring in the freezer then the sun to see just how durable it really is.
+- Hot and Cold – not wanting to wait for the seasons to change, I decided to improvise.
+I put the ring in the freezer and then in the sun to see just how durable it really is.
 Again, no problem.
-Although it did get cold when frozen it never hardened or showed signs of damage.
+Although it did get cold when frozen, it never hardened or showed signs of damage.
 After transferring to the direct sun, at over 90 degrees, it quickly thawed and returned to original conditions – again with no signs of damage.

-Conclusion-In the end, I still prefer my traditional ring, at least for formal functions, especially since it is a custom design my wife picked out.
-But when it comes to a safe alternative for work, sports or even hunting I think the QALO has found a permanent place in my wardrobe.
+In the end, I still prefer my traditional ring, at least for formal functions, especially since it is a custom design my wife picked out.
+But when it comes to a safe alternative for work, sports, or even hunting, I think the QALO has found a permanent place in my wardrobe.